NETWAYS/icingaweb2-module-perfdatagraphs-graphite/README.md

 ### Loads only limited amount of metrics

-Loading a lot of data can cause the PHP memory exhaustion.
+Loading a lot of data can cause a PHP memory exhaustion error.
 Thus the module currently only loads 10 metrics by default.
 Use the custom variables `perfdatagraphs_config_metrics_include/exclude` to select the metrics you need.